AlxHnr/alx-tools/README.md

 Most of these tools have no configuration file and must be configured by modifying their source code.

-### update-system

-Updates the entire system, including the kernel and various config files.
-It performs some additional cleanups.

 ### build-kernel

 Builds and updates kernels.
 It will automatically migrate kernel